 Saturday, January 19, 2013 at 8:40 AM

-Remarkably, Manti Te’o’s improbable tale about his imaginary girlfriend who died of cancer on the same day last September as his grandmother is competing for media coverage with Lance Armstrong’s belated confession about taking performance-enhancing drugs (PEDS).
+Remarkably, Manti Te’o’s improbable tale about his imaginary girlfriend dying of cancer on the same day his grandmother died last September is competing for media coverage with Lance Armstrong’s belated confession about taking performance-enhancing drugs (PEDS).

-But what a tale it is: Te’o is the All-American linebacker from Notre Dame whose personal tragedy became even more of an inspiration for the Fighting Irish last season than the proverbial “win one for the Gipper” ever was.
+Te’o is the All-American linebacker from Notre Dame whose tale of personal tragedy became even more of an inspiration for the Fighting Irish last season than the proverbial “win one for the Gipper” ever was.

-Because after tebowing about his professed twin griefs for all the world to see, the Irish went on a winning streak that ended only last week in a punitive loss to Alabama in the BCS national championship.
+Specifically, after tebowing about his professed twin griefs for all the world to see, he led the Irish on an impressive winning streak that ended only last week in a punitive loss to Alabama in the BCS national championship.

-Te’o claims that he was a victim of what he calls a “sick joke” because he had no idea the woman he fell in love with online and over the phone never even existed.
+Te’o claims that he was a victim of what he calls a “sick joke,” insisting that he had no idea the woman he fell in love with online and over the phone does not exist.

 In other words, despite what he claims was the undying love he developed for her and the way he comforted her while she was dying of leukemia, Te’o wants the world to believe that he never felt the irresistible desire or emotional need to lay eyes, let alone other body parts, on her (for two and a half years!?).
 Which has to mean that he’s either gay or emotionally bankrupt … or both: